 Our hospital is recognized nationally for our respiratory services, meeting stringent guidelines that put us in the top 15 percent of hospitals nationwide.

-We consider it privilege to be able to offer high-level care and are honored to be a vital part of Johnstown, Colorado and the surrounding area that we serve.
+We consider it a privilege to be able to offer high-level care and are honored to be a vital part of Northern Colorado and the surrounding area that we serve.

 Northern Colorado Long Term Acute Hospital has been providing long-term acute care and critical care services to our patients since 2007.

 Every year, we treat more than 200 patients who are recovering from serious injuries or illnesses.

 Your physician or a healthcare provider will coordinate your continued long-term acute care, so it’s important to discuss your options and preferences with them.
 You may request Northern Colorado Long Term Acute Hospital through your physician or a healthcare provider who will take the proper steps to coordinate your care with us.

 To ensure we are the best fit for your medical needs, all potential patients are evaluated individually to ensure an appropriate admission to the right hospital setting for their recovery.

 Yes.
-We treat patients throughout Northern Colorado, Southern Wyoming and Western Nebraska.
+We treat patients throughout Colorado, Wyoming and Western Nebraska.
 The hospital’s location was selected intentionally so that we can best provide services to the Johnstown, Colorado community we are in and surrounding areas as well.

 Yes.
 Family members are allowed, however, we encourage only one overnight guest as your loved one will need time for rest and healing.
 Please work closely with your loved one’s nurse to make arrangements.